Leo Tolstoy

 The less love a person has, the more he is subject to the pain of suffering; the more love he has, the less painful suffering is; a completely rational life, in which all its activities are manifested only in love, eliminates the possibility of any suffering.
 The pain of suffering is only the pain that people experience in their attempts to break the chains of love, which unites a human being’s life with the life of the world.

-When life is hard, when you are afraid of people and of yourself, when you are confused in your reasonings and in your actions, say to yourself: “I will love those whom life brings me,” and try to do this, and you will see how everything will pass, become easier and untangle, and you will neither want nor fear anything.
+When life is hard, when you are afraid of other people and of yourself, when you are confused in your reasonings and in your actions, say to yourself: “I will love those whom life brings me,” and try doing it, and you will see how everything will pass, how everything will become easier and untangle, and you will neither want nor fear anything.